platformio/platformio-docs/projectconf/section_platformio.rst

 A default value is ``.pioenvs`` that means that folder is located in the root of project.

+There is a ``$PROJECT_HASH`` template variable.
+You can use it in a path.
+It will by replaced by a SHA1[0:10] hash of a full project path.
+This is very useful to declare a global storage for project artifacts.
+For example, ``/tmp/pio-build/$PROJECT_HASH``.
+You can set a global build directory using :envvar:`PLATFORMIO_BUILD_DIR`.

 This option can be overridden by global environment variable :envvar:`PLATFORMIO_BUILD_DIR`.